 - Connect the 3-pin pump cable to the CPU_Fan Header or water pump header

 - This would complete the installation.

 This cooler has a dimension of 397 x 120 x 27mm without fans.
 With fans, this size is 397 x 120 x 54mm.
-We did not observe any clearance issue with this cooler.
+We did not observe any clearance issues with this cooler.
 You would need to check that your PC Case has clearance for this size radiator.
 The tube side does not hinder DIMM slots.
 The real challenge will come from cable management and Commander Core.

 Since we are at it, let’s take a look at the CORSAIR iCUE Commander Core fan controller and RGB lighting hub.